Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 Per-agent foresight simulation detects the diversity collapse that signals an infectious jailbreak, then surgically removes the contaminated retrieval entry without homogenizing healthy agent behavior.

 Infectious jailbreak is a propagation attack on multi-agent systems with shared multimodal retrieval.
-Gu et al. (ICML 2024) showed a single adversarial image inserted into one agent's memory spreads exponentially through randomized pair-wise chat — up to one million LLaVA-1.5 agents compromised without further attacker action.
-The contagion channel is retrieval: poisoned entries get pulled by neighbours during routine inter-agent communication.
+Gu et al. (ICML 2024) showed that a single adversarial image inserted into one agent's memory spreads exponentially through randomized pair-wise chat.
+Up to one million LLaVA-1.5 agents were compromised without further attacker action.
+The contagion channel is retrieval: neighbours pull poisoned entries during routine inter-agent communication.

-- Agents share a retrieval pool crossing agent boundaries
+- Agents share a retrieval pool that crosses agent boundaries

 - Inter-agent communication includes content drawn from that pool